curiousdev-io/blog.curiousdev.io/README.md

-# curious dev Blog
+# curiousdev.io Blog

-A technical blog exploring software development, built with Docusaurus and managed with mise.
+A technical blog exploring software development and other things that interest me.

 ## Quick Start